-It was removed from Parthenon by orders or Earl’s Elgin, who was a British ambassador in the Ottoman Empire, hence the name Elgin Marbles, alongside sculptures from the Propylaea and Erechtheum between 1801 and 1812 and sent to Britan with the pretext that he had received an official decree to do so.
+It was removed from Parthenon by orders of Earl Elgin, who was a British ambassador to the Ottoman Empire, during one of the first restorations of the greek ruins, hence the name Elgin Marbles, alongside sculptures from the Propylaea and Erechtheum between 1801 and 1812 and sent to Britain with the pretext that he had received an official decree to do so.

-By some, it was considered as looting and vandalism, which led to an investigation and later, to the exoneration of Elgin.
-The parliamentary committee decided though, that it was safer for the Marble pieces to be given asylum in a free government, such a British, back in that time.
+By some, it was considered looting and vandalism, which led to an investigation and later, to the exoneration of Elgin.
+The parliamentary committee decided though, that it was safer for the Marble pieces to be given asylum in a free government, such as the British, back in that time.

-After that, the Marbles pieces were sold to the British government, who later gave it to the British Museum.
+After that, the Marble pieces were sold to the British government, which later gave them to the British Museum.

-Even after issuing his ow defense in 1810, the legality of Earl’s Elgin actions though is still disputed nowadays by the international community and the British Museum.
+Even after issuing his own defense in 1810, the legality of Earl’s Elgin actions though is still disputed nowadays by the international community and the British Museum.

 The Maori statue from Easter Island whose name means Lost or Stolen Friend.

-It is one of the sixteen Moais made of basalt, it was removed from the Easter Island and brought to London in 1868.
+It is one of the sixteen Moais of basalt, it was removed from Easter Island and brought to London in 1868.

-This Moai, in particular, is important because of the illustrations carved in its back associated with the Birdman cult (tangata manu).
+This Moai, in particular, is important because of the illustrations carved on its back associated with the Birdman cult (tangata manu).

-This is one of the 25 serpents in Europe and is believed to be given to Hernán Cortés as a gift by the Aztec Emperor Moctezuma II, who initially thought that Hermán Was a personification of the god Quetzalcoatl.
+This is one of the 25 serpents in Europe and some believe Hernán Cortés received it as a gift from the Aztec Emperor Moctezuma II, who initially thought that Hermán Was a personification of the god Quetzalcoatl.

-Dated back to AD 1150-1200, the chess pieces were found in the Western Isles, which used to be part of the Kingdom of Norway, but nowadays the part of Scotland.
+Dating back to AD 1150-1200, the chess pieces were found in the Western Isles, which used to be part of the Kingdom of Norway, but is nowadays part of Scotland.

-Apparently they were buried for safekeeping en route to Ireland where it would be sold.
+Apparently, they were buried for safekeeping en route to Ireland where they would be sold.

 Chess was created in India around 500 BC and brought to Christian Europe via the Islamic world.